-In December 2018, we selected Brookfield as the Fund's fourth Specialty Investment Manager, one of the largest global infrastructure investors and operators with U.S. \$91 billion of infrastructure assets under management.
+In December 2018, we selected Brookfield as a Specialty Investment Manager, one of the world's largest global infrastructure investors and operators.
 As an initial investor, we committed U.S. \$5 million to the Brookfield Super-Core Infrastructure Partners (NUS) L.P.
 (BSIP) managed by Brookfield.
 The investment strategy of BSIP is to invest in a portfolio of high quality, stable infrastructure assets and target mature, cash-generating core infrastructure assets with predominantly contracted/regulated revenues.
 In addition to this, it aims to pursue investments in developed markets where Brookfield has an investment presence, including North America, Western Europe and Australia.
 It will focus on the utilities, energy, power and transportation sectors where Brookfield has established operating expertise.

-BSIP will primarily target investments that provide a high percentage of investment returns from current cash yield and achieve capital appreciation from inflation linked cash flows and organic asset growth.
+BSIP primarily targets investments that provide a high percentage of investment returns from current cash yield and achieve capital appreciation from inflation linked cash flows and organic asset growth.
 Due to the strong infrastructure characteristics exhibited by these assets, the Fund is anticipated to demonstrate lower volatility relative to other major asset classes, which we believe will lead to attractive risk-adjusted returns.
-The Partnership's initial commitment as at December 31, 2020 was 100% drawn with no direct exposure to commodity prices.
+The Partnership's initial commitment was 100% drawn with no direct exposure to commodity prices.